jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-02.md

 To avenge Apsu, Tiamat planned evil.

-But how she had collected her forces, the god unto Ea divulged.
+But how she had collected her forces, the god unto Ea [Enki] divulged.

-Ea harkened to this thing
+Ea [Enki] harkened to this thing

 He was grievously afflicted and he sat in sorrow.